rwmyers46/rwmyers46.github.io/_posts/2019-06-27-verify-labels-rekognition.md

 tags: [AWS Rekognition, machine learning, boto3]
 header:
   image: "/images/rekognition/photo-pile.jpg"
-excerpt: "Machine Learning, Data Science"
+excerpt: "Amazon Web Services, Machine Learning, Data Science"
 ---

 When training a neural network with images downloaded from the web, my experience has been that at least 15% of those photos are not not germane to your label of interest.
 Verifying image labels with AWS Rekognition is a simple, fast, and inexpensive way to increase model accuracy.